Kizh: Kizh

 In 1875, H. C. Yarrow stated that the name Kizh could not be verified at Mission San Gabriel, though later reports contradict his statement.
 He reported that the natives called themselves Tobikhar meaning Settlers and spoke the Spanish language more than their own.
 In 1885, Hoffman also referred to the natives as Tobikhar.
 In 1900, David Prescott Barrows used the term Kizh and stated that use of the term Tobikhar was incorrect: "Mr. Gatschet is in error when he speaks of the Serrano and San Gabriel Indians calling themselves Takhtam and Tobikhar, respectively.
 The words are unknown as tribal designations among these Indians themselves, and precisely this point constitutes the objections to them.”
-It's important to remember that in 1811, the priests of Mission San Gabriel and Mission San Fernarndo recorded 7 languages.
-Each language is tantamount to a village name.
+This may be because of multilingualism at the mission; in 1811, the priests of Mission San Gabriel recorded 7 languages, due to the fact they deliberately imported workers from distant villages in an effort to minimize the organization of residence.

+The Kizh Nation has never denied the indigeneity of some that claim to be Tongva, but do deny they are lineal descendants of the Los Angeles Basin.
+Mission records show that along with the original inhabitants of the LA Basin (Kizh people), Luiseño-speaking, Nahuatl-speaking and Mayan-speaking people were baptized at Mission San Gabriel and are therefore "Gabrieleño".
+Therefore, the Kizh Nation considers them native and Gabrieleño, but not Native to the Los Angeles Basin and therefore not Kizh.